Friday the 13th was Doomsday for the Knights Templar.

 Inside the Paris Preceptory

 This opened the way for Philip to install his own man as head of the church and Pope Clement V has duly appointed and installed in Avignon, an enclave surrounded and controlled by French territories.
-Philip might have had the Pope in his pocket but his debt had destabilised the French economy, the poor were suffering and someone must pay.
+Philip might have had the Pope in his pocket, but his debt had destabilised the French economy, the poor were suffering and someone must pay.
 Riots broke out in Paris, and the king, fleeing for his life sought refuse at the Templars’ Paris Preceptory.

 Losses in the Holy Land had put pay to the Templars’ crusading days and they had turned their hand to banking which they did with great success.
 Such was their success, that they could give substantial loans to none other than Philip, ‘Roi de France!’
 Within the walls of the Preceptory, the beleaguered king eyed their treasure and rubbed his hands with glee in anticipation of completing the next plan he was hatching to rid himself of debt.
 It was time for Clement to pay back the debt he owed the king and at Philip’s command, the Pope disbanded the Knights templar.